Wuyue culture

 No. 4 of Hundred Thousand Scenes by Ren Xiong, a pioneer of the Shanghai School of Chinese art; ca. 1850.

-Wuyue culture (吴越文化 (吳越文化, WúYuè wénhuà)) refers to the regional Chinese culture of the Wuyue people, a Han Chinese subgroup primarily based in the region of Jiangnan.
-The Wuyue cultural area, centered in the Taihu Lake basin, roughly corresponds to present-day southern Jiangsu, Zhejiang Province, and Shanghai.
-Wuyue culture is commonly categorized into two regional variants: "Wu culture" and "Yue culture."
+Wuyue culture (吴越文化 (吳越文化, WúYuè wénhuà)) refers to the regional Chinese culture of the Wuyue people, a Han Chinese subgroup primarily located in the Jiangnan region.
+The Wuyue cultural area, centered on the Taihu Lake basin, roughly corresponds to present-day southern Jiangsu, Zhejiang Province, and Shanghai.
+Wuyue culture is often divided into two regional variants: "Wu culture" and "Yue culture."

-Wuyue culture, which is closely associated with the Wu language, developed during the Zhou Dynasty and later incorporated influences from northern cultures during the Jin Dynasty.
-During the Tang Dynasty, the Wuyue economy began to surpass that of the north, further expanding its influence.
-While northern Han culture was transformed by extended periods of conflict and non-Han governance, Wuyue culture preserved numerous elements associated with earlier traditional Chinese culture.
+Closely linked to the Wu language, Wuyue culture began developing during the Zhou Dynasty and later absorbed influences from northern cultures during the Jin Dynasty.
+By the Tang Dynasty, the Wuyue economy had begun to surpass that of the northern China, further extending its cultural influence.
+While northern Han culture was reshaped by prolonged conflicts and periods of non-Han governance, Wuyue culture preserved many elements of earlier traditional Chinese culture.

-Historical records of the Wu and Yue states began to appear in written sources during the Spring and Autumn Period.
-The location of the original Wu capital is recorded as the time when Zhou Taibo fled to Wu, first residing in Meili and later in Gusu.
+Historical records of the Wu and Yue states first appeared in written sources during the Spring and Autumn Period.
+The location of the original Wu capital is recorded from the time when Zhou Taibo fled to Wu, first settling in Meili and later in Gusu.
 Both sites lie between Suzhou and Wuxi, within the Taihu Lake region.